fmcgeough/fmcgeough.github.io/about.md

 knowledge of relational databases to actually write something that was patent-worthy in that field at some point.
 I enjoy working with Postgresql currently.

+I'm always looking for new things to learn in programming - both in low-level details and in how to get teams of people to work cooperatively to produce great software.
+My current exploration is the Elixir language and Phoenix web framework.

 ### More Information

 More importantly, I'm a husband and father.
 Besides programming